 1. Do Something Nice for Yourself

 Today is about you, so really make it count.
 Call into work sick and go get a massage or a nice beard trim.
-Buy something that you’ve wanted for a while but couldn’t convince yourself to pick up under other circumstances.
+Buy something that you’ve wanted for a while but couldn’t convince yourself to pick up under other circumstances (maybe this nice bottle of whisky would do).
 Eat only the marshmallows in the Lucky Charms.
 Doing something nice for yourself can take the whole day, or it can take a few minutes, depending on what it is, but since no one else is going to be doing it, you might as well.

 We realize that may sound a bit depressing, but think of it this way.
 No one knows you like you.
 You’re not going to run the risk of getting a crappy gift from yourself, like you might with someone who thinks they know the real you.

 If you’re alone, no one is going to judge you for what you eat or drink.
 That being said, go big while you’re already home.
 This cheese tower from Murray’s Cheese is for two, but who cares?
 Let’s be real, a single, driven individual could totally eat all three levels.